 This also helps to keep our hosting reviews up-to-date.
 Reviewing web hosts can take a lot of time and money.
 We’ve purchased all the products and services listed on this site and we keep them up and running so we can make fair assumptions of their performance – especially speed and uptime.

-It does not impact their rating and overall review(s) our website.
+It does not impact their rating or overall review(s) on our website.

 Why are we disclosing this?

 We’ve always believed in transparency on the web.

 Secondly, we really want to be honest and upfront to our visitors.